JeMaNd-r/ConservationLUCAS/README.md

 #### ArcGIS

-Take the dataset `Full_LUCAS2018-iDiv_dataset_02072021.csv` and define a new column "PA".
+Take the dataset `Full_LUCAS2018-iDiv_dataset_02072021.csv` and define a new column "PA" that has "0" as values.
 This column will have 0 for non-protected, and 1 for protected sites.
-To fill the column, use the `Select by location` function in ArcGIS and change the value of the "PA" column of the selected sites accordingly.
-Finally, save the information about the points and their classification (i.e., PA column) to `LUCAS_points_withPA.txt`.
+To fill the column, you need to download the shapefile of the Natura 2000 nature conservation areas [here](https://www.eea.europa.eu/data-and-maps/data/natura-12/natura-2000-spatial-data/natura-2000-shapefile-1).
+If you added this shapefile to your ArcGIS project, use the `Select by location` function in ArcGIS to filter for protected areas.
+Change the value of the "PA" column of the selected sites to "1".
+Finally, save the information about the points and their classification (i.e., ID and PA column) to `LUCAS_points_withPA.txt`.

 #### R